openactive/feed-normaliser/docs/developing-the-services/better-performance.md

 Currently the system on Heroku is designed to run one worker dyno only.
 If more than one is run it won't actually help because both will try and do the same tasks.

-## What are you optomising for?
+## What are you optimising for?

-Are you optomising for:
+Are you optimising for:

 * The total time it takes to process all data in the system? ("Total Time")
 * The time it takes from when a publisher publishes a new bit of data and we notice, download it and fully process it? ("Time from publish to processed")

 Note that these may require different strategies.
-If the latter, we'd suggest jumping straight to a message que.
+If the latter, we'd suggest jumping straight to a message queue.

 ## Increase specs of worker dyno